ethanjameslim/Finance-Tracker/README.md

    sqlite3 finance_tracker.db
 6. Copy paste the entire contents of the schema.sql to the terminal after (Terminal should say sqlite3 before you enter the CREATE TABLE commands)

+7. exit sqlite3 and enter `flask run` into the terminal